ericgong2005/CS2620_Final_Project/README.md

  - `make Server <port>`: starts ServerLobby.py on the specified port, using the public hostname of the current device by default
  - `make Client <addr>`: starts ClientGUI.py, connecting to server specified by `addr`
  - `make ClientTerminal <addr>`: starts ClientTerminal.py, connecting to server specified by `addr`

+ You must use `brew install --cask vlc` to install the vlc media player